EnigmaCurry/d.rymcg.tech/wireguard/README.md

 You can use a tool like [tracepath](https://man.archlinux.org/man/tracepath.8) to confirm which route a particular connection will take.

+### Client DNS setting

+[vpn.sh](vpn.sh) automatically manages your system `/etc/resolv.conf`
+by default, configurable by the following environment variables:

+ * `WG_USE_VPN_DNS=true` (default) - `true` means create a new
+   `/etc/resolv.con` file using the `WG_DNS` nameserver value. `false` means don't touch `/etc/resolv.conf`, leaving whatever setting is already there.
+ * `WG_DNS=10.13.17.1` (default) - set this to your preferred DNS resolver address.

+The default values are setup for preventing DNS leaks, forcing all system level DNS queries to go to the wireguard server directly. (in this case, a "leak" would be where the DNS was allowed to go to your local LAN resolver, instead of through the VPN.
+The default values prevent this.)
+Please be advised that not all applications will honor `/etc/resolv.conf`, and may use their own settings (especially browsers with a DNS-over-HTTP privacy setting.)

+If you do not want `vpn.sh` to touch your `/etc/resolv.conf`, set `WG_USE_VPN_DNS=false`.

+> ![Note]
+> When you run `./vpn.sh up`, with the setting `WG_USE_VPN_DNS=true`,
+> the script will copy the original (ie. non-vpn) `/etc/resolv.conf` to
+> `/tmp/vpn.sh.non-vpn-resolv.conf` as a backup, and then creates a new
+> `/etc/resolv.conf` that forces the use of the `WG_DNS` nameserver
+> address.
+This is so that when you run `./vpn.sh down` it can restore
+> the original `/etc/resolv.conf`.
+It is important that this occurs
+> *before* system reboots, otherwise the wrong file will be in place on
+> next boot.
+Therefore, it is recommended to use the systemd service,
+> which takes care of this step for you.

 ### Systemd service (start on boot)